 That said, the most ideal weather for the trip is in the spring, from March into early June.
 Likewise, the fall months of September, October and November are typically pleasant and offer good driving conditions.
-Winter months in the north can produce ice and snow storms, while summer in the desert areas of the great Southwest are hot.
+Winter months can produce ice and snow storms, while summer in the desert areas of the great Southwest are hot.

 Travelers will on occasion experience snow storms, dust storms, flooded roads and high winds.
 So watch the weather forecasts, and adjust your itinerary appropriately.
 We've driven Route 66 in ice and snow, and in dust storms (see photos below).